DT7QR/Bitcoin-Rewards-System-Proposal/README.md

    code-based engagement, tiered staking, and governance, it incentivizes active participation and peer-to-peer transactions while navigating regulatory realities.
-Built for scalability and for payouts, the system distributes BTC rewards from a community treasury, empowering our community to move beyond institutional tools and assert control over their financial interactions.
+Built for scalability and for payouts, the system distributes BTC rewards from a community treasury, empowering community's to move beyond institutional tools and assert control over their financial interactions.

                        1. Vision: Bitcoin as a Living Currency